Defeating Facial Tracking: Red Team vs Blue Team

 # - Clear coat for skin-like sheen

 Many facial recognition systems use infrared illumination for low-light operation.
-IR-blocking makeup appears normal in visible light but creates dark patches in IR, disrupting facial landmark detection.
+IR-blocking makeup is commercially available.
+It appears normal under visible light and creates dark voids under infrared, disrupting the landmark detection the system depends on.

 Strategic placement to disrupt facial landmarks: